garrandall/popular-music-data/tracks/never-knew-love-like-this-before-stephanie-mills.md

 And time could never change
 What we share forevermore...

-Ooh, hoo...
+Oh hoo...
 I never knew love like this before;
 Now I'm lonely never more,
 Since you came into my life...